alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.

 To make clear what is expected, everyone participating in activities associated with the Data Safe Haven project is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the Data Safe Haven project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub and the Slack workspace.
+This Code of Conduct applies to all spaces managed by the Data Safe Haven project including, but not limited to, in-person meetings and workshops, and communications online via GitHub and the Slack workspace.

 Dr. Martin O'Reilly and Dr. Kirstie Whitaker - are responsible for enforcing the Code of Conduct.
 They can be contacted by [moreilly@turing.ac.uk](mailto:moreilly@turing.ac.uk) [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk) respectively.
 Please note that Kirstie is on Maternity leave for the rest of 2022, therefore your emails will be handled by Martin.